-Processed foods made primarily from products grown or raised by the vendor in one of our six counties can be sold at CAFM.
+Processed foods made primarily from products grown or raised by the vendor in one of our six counties can be sold at

+CAFM.
 A processed item is one that is transformed from its natural state.
 Value-added farm product is another name that applies to this category.
 Typical examples of processed foods include jams, jellies, dried fruit, pickles, wine, cider and salsa.
 All items in this category must be reviewed by the board and/or management prior to selling at the market and each year you plan to sell them.
 Pre-Application for Certain Products is our form for this and other purposes.
 It may be possible to edit last year's form.
 Products must be made in a licensed kitchen, except where otherwise permitted by the Farm Direct Bill.
 DO NOT prepare unlicensed processed foods for sale without THOROUGHLY researching your particular product and how it is handled under the law.
 The law was revised in 2023.
 ODA has two different Farm Direct guides: jam, pickles, other stuff in jars and eggs, honey, dried produce, etc. These documents include labeling requirements.
 CAFM will work to educate vendors via email about the changes and notify vendors when more guidance documents are available.

-Other options include using a licensed co-processor.
+Raw cider was made legal by the ODA last year.
+Here is an OSU Extension paper on how to do it safely and legally Other options include using a licensed co-processor.
 Vendors considering using kitchens licensed by someone else should contact ODA for legal details.

-2022 change: In addition to the common situation where one vendor grows the ingredients that qualify it as a Grown and Processed product, CAFM also would like to encourage submissions in this category where grower/vendors collaborate.
+In addition to the common situation where one vendor grows the ingredients that qualify it as a Grown and Processed product, CAFM also would like to encourage submissions in this category where grower/vendors collaborate.
 In such cases there could be grown product contributions from two or more vendors that when combined meet the standard of being primarily from products grown or raised in one of our six counties.
 All items in this category are subject to review.